-The Northeast Ohio IMPACT Academy (NEOIA) is a new STEM school created in partnership with Stark State College, Eastern Gateway Community College, Southwoods Surgical Hospital, The Public Library of Youngstown and Mahoning County, The United Way of Youngstown and the Mahoning Valley, Mahoning County Mental Health and Recovery Board, Guarantee Clean Energy, the Youngstown-Warren Regional Chamber of Commerce, and many others.
+The Northeast Ohio IMPACT Academy (NEOIA) is a STEM school created in partnership with Stark State College, Eastern Gateway Community College, Southwoods Surgical Hospital, The Public Library of Youngstown and Mahoning County, The United Way of Youngstown and the Mahoning Valley, Mahoning County Mental Health and Recovery Board, Guarantee Clean Energy, the Youngstown-Warren Regional Chamber of Commerce, and many others.
 In partnership, the Northeast Ohio IMPACT Academy is a regional solution to addressing urgent gaps in skilled and qualified workforce and postsecondary students in the region.
-The school will have three (3) tracks/pathways initially: Energy, Medical/Health, and Digital, which will prepare students through transdisciplinary problem-based learning (TPBL), to pursue academic and/or career paths in these areas or any STEM-related field.
+The school has three (3) pathways: Energy, Health, and Digital.
+These pathways prepare students through, transdisciplinary problem-based learning (TPBL), to pursue academic and/or career paths in these areas or any STEM-related field.

 At the NEOIA we are considered the cornerstone of the larger Community Literacy, Workforce and Cultural Center (CLWCC) project, which is a regional workforce and education solution.
 John Dewey said, “If we teach today’s students as we taught yesterday’s, we rob them of tomorrow”; at NEOIA we will not teach students the same as their parents and grandparents.
 Rather, we will focus on teaching students to exhibit the IMPACT Habits.

 I = Innovator We create solutions

 P = Persevering We never give up

 T = Team Player We work together